'God of War Ragnarok' PS4 and PS5 release date, gameplay and everything we know

-God of War Ragnarok is finally official – for a long time, the name of the game was assumed, and the rumour mill was working hard to try and dissuade fans that Ragnarok would indeed be the final suffix for the title.
+God of War Ragnarok is official – for a long time, the name of the game was assumed, and the rumour mill was working hard to try and dissuade fans that Ragnarok would indeed be the final suffix for the title.
 The game is already making some big promises: developer Sony’s Santa Monica Studio has promised that the incoming game will complete the Norse storyline from the 2018 game, God of War… so you know the stakes are going to be high.

-Fan appetite for the game is clearly quite high, too: God Of War Ragnarok currently has the most views of all the trailers released at the Sony PlayStation Showcase that took place on September 9.
+Fan appetite for the game is clearly quite high, too: God Of War Ragnarok currently has the most views of all the trailers released at the last Sony PlayStation Showcase that took place on September 9, 2021.
 Given that most of those trailers are well into the muiti-million hit-count, that’s impressive.
-God of War: Ragnarok currently sits at over 10 million views, which is followed closely by Spider-Man 2 at 9 million.
+God of War: Ragnarok currently sits at over 12 million views.
 Whoever said that fan desire for Sony exclusives was on the decrease?

 The game will carry on more or less straight from the previous title, with Kratos and Atreus venturing once more into the ancient Norse world, attempting to put a halt to that eponymous world-ending Ragnarok.
 For everything you need to know about the game – including the God of War Ragnarok release date – read on below.